OmarAglan/Baa/docs/BOOTSTRAP_CONTRACT.md

 Freeze policy:

-- No new syntax is admitted into the bootstrap subset without an explicit post-freeze roadmap decision.
+- New syntax must be admitted through the main language roadmap first; it is not added only for bootstrap convenience.
 - Parser recovery changes may improve diagnostics, but they must not change accepted valid programs.
-- Existing diagnostics may be clarified in Arabic, but bootstrap parity checks should anchor behavior rather than exact punctuation where practical.
+- Existing diagnostics may be clarified in Arabic, but future parity checks should anchor behavior rather than exact punctuation where practical.
+- Any future Baa0/bootstrap subset is a consumer of this contract, not a replacement for it.

 ---